mosaicml/composer/composer/algorithms/colout/README.md

 > 🚧 Quality/Speed Tradeoff
 >
 > In our experiments, ColOut presents a tradeoff in that it increases training speed at the cost of lower model quality.
-> On ResNet-50 on ImageNet and ResNet-56 on CIFAR-10, we found this tradeoff to be worthwhile: it is a pareto improvement over the standard versions of those benchmarks.
+> On ResNet-50 applied to ImageNet and ResNet-56 applied to CIFAR-10, we found this tradeoff to be worthwhile: it is a pareto improvement over the standard versions of those benchmarks.
 > We also found it to be worthwhile in composition with other methods.
 > We recommend that you carefully evaluate whether ColOut is also a pareto improvement in the context of your application.